Selling final expense insurance CAN be a lucrative and rewarding career.

 What exactly is a “release?”

-When you contract with a final expense sales agency, you are contracted through the agency to the insurance carriers.
+When you contract with a final expense insurance sales agency, you are contracted through the agency to the insurance carriers.

 However, unbeknownst to you, when you sign the producer agreement, you’ve effectively agreed to stay contracted with the carriers through that agency….